 - work out the rates of maternal deaths, stillbirths and infant deaths.
 With this information we can make comparisons between hospitals, regions and countries to identify where improvements in care are needed.

 Because the information we receive is fully identifiable we keep it in a very secure place, access is highly restricted and it is only available to us under strict security measures.

 What information does MBRRACE-UK collect and what happens to it?

 In the UK each year about 200 mothers die during pregnancy or in the year after giving birth.
 In the same period about 4,200 women give birth to a stillborn baby and about 3,400 babies die before reaching their first birthday with nearly three-quarters of them dying before they are one month old.

 We collect some information about all mothers and babies who die either during pregnancy or soon after birth.
 We collect this information directly from hospitals using a secure electronic data collection system.
 The information we collect is called 'surveillance' information which means that we collect the essential facts about each mother and baby who dies.
 This information enables us to monitor what is happening over time and between different hospitals, regions and the countries across the UK and to identify factors which are associated with a higher chance of the mother and/or baby dying.

 We also collect more detailed information about the care provided to:

 - a group of mothers who have had serious pregnancy complications, for example in 2013-14 this was a sample of mothers with a condition called 'sepsis'*;

-- a group of babies who have had a serious illness or complication, for example in 2013-14 this was a condition called 'congenital diaphragmatic hernia'** and we included a sample of babies with this condition in the confidential enquiry.
+- a group of babies who have had a serious illness or complication, for example in 2013-14 this was a condition called 'congenital diaphragmatic hernia'**.

 *Sepsis, sometimes called septicaemia, is a life-threatening illness that can occur when the whole body has a reaction to the presence of infection.
 Sepsis is a medical emergency which needs urgent medical treatment.